Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Holy fuckin’ shit, dude."

-Whitner didn’t reply, but…yeah.
+Whitner didn’t reply, but... yeah.
 He felt *so goddamn small* right now. *This* was warfare at a scale and a pace he’d only heard from the old hands who’d been around all those years ago for the war on Gao.

 The sky was full of flashes of light.
 Shields going up and being tested, drone swarms coming into range of the C-RAMs and being pulverized by the hundred.
-A long blinding *scrawl* across the sky that he had no idea about…
+A long blinding *scrawl* across the sky that he had no idea about...

-RFG strikes, orbit-to-ground direct fire, backlash shielding, rockets, missiles, bombs, jets hammering overhead, distant flashes beyond the horizon that might be fuckin’ nukes…
+RFG strikes, orbit-to-ground direct fire, backlash shielding, rockets, missiles, bombs, jets hammering overhead, distant flashes beyond the horizon that might be fuckin’ nukes...

 *Everything.*

-And all of it with the aim of building and expanding a perimeter around one specific super-special alien tower so the HEAT and Niksum could force their way into its guts and…do whatever they were doing.
+And all of it with the aim of building and expanding a perimeter around one specific super-special alien tower so the HEAT and Niksum could force their way into its guts and... do whatever they were doing.
 There were other towers too probably?
 He didn’t know.
 He just knew he and his team were skulking around the weird woods in the area.

 Scouting.
 Being Rangers.